The information listed below reflects Commencement 2016 event details.

-As part of our Commencement tradition, Vanderbilt hosts a big outdoor dance whose simple name says it all: THE PARTY.
-This event launches three days of festivities in a grand fashion with live entertainment and a huge dance floor — offering a memorable evening of fun and celebration under the stars.
+For the thirteenth year, Vanderbilt will host a big outdoor dance party whose simple name says it all: THE PARTY.
+This event launches three days of commencement events with live entertainment and a huge dance floor offering a memorable evening of fun and celebration for the whole family.

 - Commons Center Lawn

 - Graduates get in free with their VU ID

 - Bags may be subject to search.
 All large backpacks and baggage will need to be checked upon arrival.

 - Children 12 years of age and under do not require a ticket.

 - SOLD OUT: Tables will be available for purchase for $200 until April 29, (while still available).
 A table includes admission for 10 guests to enjoy the evening as a group.

 - Universal Carding is the law in the State of Tennessee.
 If you plan to purchase drink tickets for beer, wine or liquor at THE PARTY please remember to bring your ID.
 Regardless of age, everyone who plans to drink alcoholic beverages will be required to show ID before receiving a wristband which allows guests of legal age to purchase drink tickets and consume alcoholic beverages at THE PARTY.